agf-web/clickdimensions/README.md

 </div>
 ~~~~

 Note that on line 1 the protocol has been changed to HTTPS.
-Note that on line 3, the form DIV container has been wrapped in another DIV containing the 'overflow:hidden' style.
+Note that on lines 3 & 5, the form DIV container has been wrapped in another DIV containing the **overflow:hidden** style.

-## Using the Form Designer

-- Do not use the columns in the grid editor.
-- Limiting the form to 1 column gives you more control over the CSS layout than relying on HTML table structure.

 ## Adding and Customizing Styles